Guides#

 pw::kvs::FlashPartition partition(&my_flash, 0, 2);

-Step 2: Configure and Instantiate the KVS#
+Step 2: Configure and instantiate the KVS#

-After implementing the FlashMemory
+After implementing FlashMemory

 and creating a FlashPartition

-, you
+, create

-can create your KeyValueStore
+your KeyValueStore

 instance.
 This requires two final pieces of